Gary Morgenroth Architect LLC, New York, NY, US, Project Architect

-Fellows & Company, Fredericton, NB, CA, Intern Architect
+Fellows & Company, Fredericton, NB, CA, Project Architect

 Responsibilities: project management, construction documents, contract administration, site review, client meetings, design work, bid and contract award co-ordination, engineering co-ordination, code and specification research